PrefectHQ/prefect-gcp/docs/gcp-worker-guide.md

 !!!Tip
     After copying the example above, don't forget to replace `[WORKING_DIRECTORY]` with the name of the directory where your flow folder and prefect.yaml live.

-To get a better understanding of the different components of the prefect.yaml above and what they do, feel free to read this next section.
+To get a better understanding of the different components of the `prefect.yaml` file above and what they do, feel free to read this next section.
 Otherwise, you can skip ahead to *Flow Deployment*.

-In the `build` section of the prefect.yaml, there are two steps which are executed:
+In the `build` section of the `prefect.yaml` file, there are two steps which are executed:

 1. `prefect.deployments.steps.run_shell_script` : runs a shell command which configures Docker to authenticate with GCR using your Google Cloud credentials.
 2. `prefect_docker.deployments.steps.build_docker_image` : builds a Docker image automatically which uses the name and tag chosen previously.